epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

  # ADA Project - News source quoting style

 ## **Abstract :**
-Using the Quotebank dataset, we were initially interested in how different social factors influenced the language used by people when talking to the press.
+Using the Quotebank dataset, we were initially interested in how different social factors influence the language used by people when talking to the press.
 However, we reasoned that these quotes, although coming from their original speaker, are not necessarily representative of the speakers themselves, but rather of the news source using them.
 Indeed, it is the news source that chooses how, and whether, to quote someone.
 For instance, two different news outlets could quote the same speech very differently, one quoting the long flowery passages and the other going for punchy snippets.
 Therefore the question we would like to answer is: How do different news outlets choose the quotes they use, looking at quote length, sentiment analysis (polarity score) and political party of the speaker.

 ## **Research Questions :**

 Our main research question is:
-__How do different news outlets choose the quotes they use, looking at  looking at quote length, sentiment analysis (polarity score) and political party of the speaker.__
+__How do different news outlets choose the quotes they use, looking at quote length, sentiment analysis (polarity score) and political party of the speaker?__

 This is a broad research question that will give us information on a multitude of websites.
 To show the relevance of this question, we thought of interesting ways to analyze the data it will generate.
 The general idea is to group websites according to different factors (ie. political views, target age range, age of the news outlet, etc.) and see if correlations emerge in the way they quote.
 Here is a tentative and non-exhaustive question list we would like to look at: